Pelvic pain – causes, symptoms and support for the pelvic joint

 Recommended protection & support

-To alleviate the discomfort, a stabilizing hip belt can provide external fixation and stability over the hip area, while adjustable pelvic belts make it possible to adapt the support to the different phases of pregnancy.
+To alleviate the discomfort, a stabilising hip belt (pelvic belt) can provide external fixation and stability over the hip area, while adjustable pelvic belts make it possible to adapt the support to the different phases of pregnancy.
 Shock-absorbing shoes reduce the load when walking, and ergonomic choices in everyday life – such as choosing the elevator over the stairs – can also contribute to better relief and reduce pain.
+See all our products for the back, lower back and pelvis here.